UCL/CloudProject/mreport.md

 relies on hand-curated makefiles for compilation.
 It uses MPI-1 for communication.
 It requires a fair amount of input.
 Unfortunately, the input we were given to benchmark could not run below 128 processors because of the way the IO is setup.
-Furthermore, it was not possible to run it on anything but 512 processors on cosma because of memory issues.
+Furthermore, it was not possible to run it on anything but 512 processors on Cosma because of memory issues.
 Finally, although the code was compiled on the google cloud platform, it failed to run.
 It complained of memory issues, though that seemed unlikely to be the problem since it was running on nodes 32 with 16 process each and 900Gb of memory.
 In view of the time constraints, and noting that this old code uses non-portable